jnfrap/TicTacToe/README.md

 # TicTacToe

 A simple TicTacToe game I did in a few days using Angular 16.
+You can test it [here](http://51.77.214.235/tictactoe/).

 ## How to launch